roytang/blog/content/post/2015/05/europe-2015-paris-part-2-and-versailles.md

 **Wednesday March 18th**

-After eating our last breakfast at the old lady's pattiserie near our hotel, we took the Metro to the Montmarte hill overlooking Paris and famous for the white-domed Basilica of the Sacré Cœur ("Sacred Heart&#8221;), though we didn't bother going inside the church.
+After eating our last breakfast at the old lady's pattiserie near our hotel, we took the Metro to the Montmarte hill overlooking Paris and famous for the white-domed Basilica of the Sacré Cœur ("Sacred Heart"), though we didn't bother going inside the church.
 We spent some time here listening to a street performer and taking pictures of pigeons (omitted here for brevity, available upon request)<figure id="attachment_1109" style="width: 10032px" class="wp-caption aligncenter">

 [<img class="size-full wp-image-1109" src="http://roytang.net/wp-content/uploads/2015/05/montmarte.jpg" alt="Panorama of the view from the Montmarte hill" width="10032" height="3024" srcset="https://roytang.net/wp-content/uploads/2015/05/montmarte.jpg 10032w, https://roytang.net/wp-content/uploads/2015/05/montmarte-300x90.jpg 300w, https://roytang.net/wp-content/uploads/2015/05/montmarte-1024x309.jpg 1024w, https://roytang.net/wp-content/uploads/2015/05/montmarte-500x151.jpg 500w" sizes="(max-width: 10032px) 100vw, 10032px" />][15]<figcaption class="wp-caption-text">Panorama of the view from the Montmarte hill.
 Unfortunately the Eiffel Tower was not visible from here</figcaption></figure>